COST GUIDES

 It's typical to be quoted an hourly rate for labour costs on smaller jobs, and a day rate for larger projects.

-Tradesperson rates can vary depending on where in the UK you live, the qualifications and experience of the tradesperson you hire, and the type of business they represent (sole trader or limited company, for example).
+Tradesperson rates can vary depending on where in the UK you live, the type of work involved, qualifications and experience, and the size of the business you hire (for example, a sole trader or a larger company).

 What is the average tradesperson hourly rate (UK)?